-Jim Harris started an excellent debate recently here centred on Rick Sherman’s quote “Data quality is primarily about context not accuracy.
+Jim Harris hosted an excellent debate on his blog centred on Rick Sherman’s quote “Data quality is primarily about context not accuracy.
 Accuracy is part of the equation, but only a very small portion.”

 Let me give you a simple analogy.
 Suppose there is a requirement to water a new lawn.
 The context is that 500 litres (or liters for our US friends) must be sprayed on the new lawn.
 One might assume that so long as the water is delivered, the requirement is met…